iamdtang/skaterdav85.github.io/_posts/2019-08-02-handling-foreign-key-attributes-in-an-api-with-ember-data.md

 image: ember
 ---

-Something I frequently see in APIs are attributes that map to foreign key columns.
+Something I frequently see in APIs are attributes that map to foreign key database columns.
 For example, let's say we have the following response from a `GET /animals/0` endpoint:

 ```json
 {